annotorious/project-website-source/content/site/annotorious/getting-started/_index.md

 # Getting Started with Annotorious

-Annotorious is a JavaScript library for image annotation.
-Add drawing, commenting and labeling functionality to images on your website with just a few lines of code.
+Add drawing, commenting and labeling functionality to images on your website with just a few lines of code. __Click the annotation below__ to edit.
-Use the JavaScript API to integrate Annotorious with your own applications, or customize and extend it with your own styles and add-on components.

-__Click the annotation below__ to edit. __Click and drag the mouse__ to create a new annotation.
+__Click and drag the mouse__ to create a new annotation.

 {{< inline-demo >}}

+__Current features of Annotorious include:__

+- Editable rectangle shapes: draw with click & drag, resize and move after creation
+- A [rich JavaScript API](#) for integrating Annotorious with your own application, tweaking its behavior, handling user auth info, etc.
+- All SVG and CSS-based, allowing you to customize styles on everything
+- Component-based architecture that allows you to extend the editor with custom widgets